 These are fun to make and on-trend too!
 Make a whole bunch and delight all the rellies at Christmas.

-How-to is at Craft Whack
+Get the how-to at Craft Whack

 9. Mini polymer clay pots

 DIY a cute little pot and pop a succulent inside!
 These are adorable and stylish, guaranteed to make any Nan or Pop super-happy.

 Bust out the Useful Box and get crafty with your kids, guys!
 Merry Christmas-making!